pushnews/wordpress-plugin/readme.txt

 4. No HTTPS website is required

 == Changelog ==

+= 1.2.0 =
+* Making sure all tag configuration elements are trimmed before printed

 = 1.1.0 =
 * Removed short array syntax to allow compatibility with PHP 5.3